burmancomp/show-selection-when-braille-tethered-to-review/readme.md

 ## Notes

-When "Show selection" is disabled, you cannot exactly see from braille display what is selected because there is no braille cursor hen there are one or more selected characters on the line you are reviewing.
+If "Show selection" is disabled, review cursor is positioned to end of selected text when braille is tethered to review, review follows caret and selection changes.

 To see selection outside of edit controls, browse mode should be used where supported.